-■ What are the formal entry requirements?
-GCSE mathematics Grade 7 or above.
+- What are the formal entry requirements?
+GCSE mathematics Grade 7 or above. - What activities enrich this subject?

 The UK Senior Mathematics Challenge, Mathematical Olympiad for Girls and the Team Challenge organised by United Kingdom Mathematical Trust provide opportunities to extend your thinking skills beyond the confines of the curriculum.